 One of my greatest joys is to sit and play the piano, whether classical pieces or hymns of praise to God.
 I'm so thankful my parents provided the means for me to learn to play this beautiful instrument, giving me a skill which I'll be able to enjoy, God willing, all the days of my life.
 Because of that, I like to encourage parents to ensure music studies are part of their childrens' curriculum.
 We don't give children the option when it comes to math, so I often wonder why music education is optional.
 To my way of thinking, excellent music points to the Creator, to His creativity, to His order, so a well rounded education should include some type of music study.

 Below are a few photos of last evening's concert.

 ~ Even The Teacher Has To Play ~

 ~ Some of My Students ~

 In addition to my sisters, I teach thirteen students, eleven children and two adults, for a total of fifteen.
-With the exception of Blessing and Cherish, I teach only one day per week, here in our home.
-I've had numerous others express interest in having me teach their children, but I prefer to keep my time commitment in this regard to just one afternoon/evening per week - Wednesdays.
+With the exception of my siblings, I teach only one day per week here in our home.
+I've had numerous others express interest in having me teach their children, but I prefer to keep my time commitment in this regard to just one afternoon/evening per week.
 More than that would rob me of the time I need to help my mother take care of the day to day needs of our home and family.
-As a Christian young lady, I'm convinced that the Word of God teaches that I'm to be a "keeper at home", one who tends to the needs of my household or, at this point in my life, to my parents' household, and so I joyfully and enthusiastically embrace the calling of God on my life, thankful for the opportunities I've been given to use my gifts and skills by creatively ministering to my family, as well as to the students the Lord has provided me with.
+As much as I enjoy teaching piano, I also delight in being a "keeper at home", one who tends to the needs of our household, so I enthusiastically embrace the calling of God on my life, thankful for the opportunities to use the gifts and skills the Lord has given me.